daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 What I shortly discovered is that the antique hardware and OS (Microsoft Windows 98) got in the way.
-All the method I tryed to install Lubuntu ran into walls.
+All the method I tried to install Lubuntu ran into walls.
 First, the [ISO image][06] was to large to burn to a CD-ROM, it required a DVD, but this old laptop isn't DVD equiped.
 Booting the ISO from a USB thumb drive wasn't posible with the laptop BIOS.